LibrariesWest/opendata/membership/README.md

 - access to WiFi in libraries (where this is authenticated by library membership)
 - various other benefits, sometimes depending on the particular library services

-We don't release data on individual members, but do have counts of registered members, including which library those members are registered with.
+We don't release data on individual members, but do have counts of active registered members, including which library those members are registered with.

 - [Active members by library and area](./membersbyarea.md)

 #### Open data exports

 We release counts of 'active' members.
 Active membership means that the account has been active within a year.
-This could be for a variety of different types of activity - for example logging in to a PC, or borrowing an item.
+This could be for a variety of different types of activity, for example logging in to a PC, or borrowing an item.